-- to measure learning and achievement
+1 to measure learning and achievement

-- The assessment:

-- confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus, to the levels described in the grade descriptions.
+The assessment confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus, to the levels described in the grade descriptions.

-- to show likely future success
+2 to show likely future success

-The outcomes:

-- help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful - help students choose the most suitable course or career.
+The outcomes help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful.

+The outcomes help students choose the most suitable course or career.

 We are committed to making our documents accessible in accordance with the WCAG 2.1 Standard.
-We're always looking to improve the accessibility of our documents.
-If you find any problems or you think we're not meeting accessibility requirements, contact us at info@cambridgeinternational.org with the subject heading: Digital accessibility.
+We are always looking to improve the accessibility of our documents.
+If you find any problems or you think we are not meeting accessibility requirements, contact us at info@cambridgeinternational.org with the subject heading: Digital accessibility.
 If you need this document in a different format, contact us and supply your name, email address and requirements and we will respond within 15 working days.